 This course builds on the Computer Incident Responders Course (CIRC) and teaches a comprehensive forensic examination process, including technical procedures, reporting and expert witness testimony.
 Using Forensic Toolkit (FTK) software, students learn to conduct fundamental examinations of Windows systems against the backdrop of a law enforcement scenario.
 Students set up a forensic workstation and conduct an examination.

 INCH Introduction to Networks and Computer Hardware

-In-residence: 80 hours over 2 weeks.
-Online (instructor-led): 80 hours over 7 weeks.
+In-residence: 40 hours over 5 days.
+Online: 40 hours over 5 weeks.
 Prerequisites: None

-In-residence: 40 hours over 1 week.
-Online (instructor-led): 40 hours over 8 weeks.
-Prerequisites: None (At least nine months of experience in IT networking and CompTIA A+ certification or equivalent knowledge recommended).
+In-residence: 40 hours over 5 days.
+Online: 40 hours over 8 weeks.
+Prerequisites: None (at least nine months of experience in IT networking and CompTIA A+ certification or equivalent knowledge recommended).

-This online course teaches the core techniques, concepts and fundamentals of Linux system operation.
-Students acquire intermediate Linux command line skills used in cyber investigation studies and real-world investigation and security.
-Students gain competency in functions relevant to standard Linux environments, including user and permission configuration and partition and file system manipulation.
+This course teaches the core techniques, concepts, and fundamentals of Linux system management and administration.
+They acquire intermediate Linux skills used in cyber investigation studies and real-world investigative and security tasks.
+After completing the course, students will have demonstrated competency in defined functions relevant to any standard Linux environment.

-Online (instructor-led): 30 hours over 3 weeks.
+Online: 40 hours over 4 weeks.
 Prerequisites: INCH or test-out (Basic knowledge of Linux recommended).
 Credit: Eligible for CompTIA continuing education units.

 WT Wireless Technology